alex-jung/ha-departures/README.md

 ### Manual Installation

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of choice open the folder for your HA configuration (where you find `configuration.yaml`).
-1. If you do not have a `custom_components` directory (folder) there, you need to create it.
+2. If you do not have a `custom_components` folder there, you need to create it.
-1. In the `custom_components` directory (folder) create a new folder called `ha_departures`.
+3. In the `custom_components` folder create a new folder called `ha_departures`.
-1. Download all the files from the `custom_components/ha_departures/` directory (folder) in this repository.
+4. Download all the files from the `custom_components/ha_departures/` folder in this repository.
-1. Place the files you downloaded in the new directory (folder) you created.
+5. Place the files you downloaded in the new folder you created in `step 3`.
-1. Restart Home Assistant
+6. Restart Home Assistant

 ## Configuration